Villa de Tututepec de Melchor Ocampo: History

 Before the arrival of Spanish, the area was occupied by a small Mixtec kingdom, established in 357 AD, when Prince Mazatzin arrived from Tilantongo.
 Upon climbing a mountain full of seabirds, Prince Mazatzin decided to found his capital in this beautiful location, calling it “Yucu – Saa”, or "Bird mountain" in the Mixtec language.

 Tututepec served as a Mixtec capital under Eight Deer Jaguar Claw, maintaining its independence despite coming under attack from the Aztecs between 1483–1519.

 When the conquistador Pedro de Alvarado arrived March 3, 1522, he defeated Tututepec's warriors, who fought under Cuaxintecutli (Venerable Lord Serpent).
 Cuaxintecutli died from torture on March 22, 1522.
 In April 1522, Hernán Cortés moved the Villa de la Segura de la Frontera to Tututepec, and installed Gutierre de Badajoz as the first mayor.

 Geography

 Tututepec is part of the Juquila District in the center of the Costa Region.

 The name "Tututepec" means "Bird Mountain".

-The municipality covers an area of 1,249 km² at an average altitude of 280 m above sea level, lying on the Pacific coast of Oaxaca.
+The municipality covers an area of 1,249 km2 at an average altitude of 280 m above sea level, lying on the Pacific coast of Oaxaca.
+The municipality includes the large Lagunas de Chacahua National Park and the archaeological site of Villa Segura Tututepec.

 The climate is hot and humid.

+Flora and fauna

 Flora include palmera, cotton, coffee, citrus, melons, bananas, lemon, hibiscus.

 Fauna include iguanas, deer, snakes and lakes with abundant fish.

-The municipality includes the large Lagunas de Chacahua National Park and the archaeological site of Villa Segura Tututepec.